-AN OTWAYS LONG WEEKEND - PART 3: E-BIKING, PLATYPUS SPOTTING, AND CASISBROOK FALLSby NEIL FAHEY
+AN OTWAYS LONG WEEKEND - PART 3: E-BIKING + PLATYPUS SPOTTINGby NEIL FAHEY

 “Now, let’s just give you a go on this little bike,” Nathan says.
 “If I’m satisfied and your parents are satisfied that you can do it, we can head off.
 Otherwise, I’ll hook up the trailer and you can just kick back while we do all the work.”